browserengineering/book/book/accessibility.md

 shortcuts let you leverage muscle memory to submit many similar orders to a web application that doesn't have a batch mode.

-[^moral]: And we have a moral responsibility to help, plus the
+[^moral]: We have an ethical responsibility to help all users.
+Plus,
-    commercial incentive of serving as large a market or reaching as large an audience as possible.
+    there is the practical matter that if you're making a web page, it's because you want people using it, presumably as many as possible.

 Moreover, accessibility derives from the same [principles](intro.md) that birthed the web: user control, multi-modal content, and interoperability.
-These principles allowed the web to be accessible to different browsers and different operating systems, and these same principles likewise make the web accessible to different people with different abilities and environmental constraints.
+These principles allowed the web to be accessible to different browsers and different operating systems, and these same principles likewise make the web accessible to different people with different abilities.

 CSS zoom
 ========